-Audit Strategy Memorandum - Year ending 31 March 2022
+Audit Strategy Memorandum - Year ending 31 March 2023

-We are pleased to present our Audit Strategy Memorandum for Transport for the North for the year ending 31 March 2022.
+We are pleased to present our Audit Strategy Memorandum for Transport for the North for the year ending 31 March 2023.
 The purpose of this document is to summarise our audit approach, highlight significant audit risks and areas of key judgements and provide you with the details of our audit team.
 As it is a fundamental requirement that an auditor is, and is seen to be, independent of its clients, section 7 of this document also summarises our considerations and conclusions on our independence as auditors.
 We consider two-way communication with you to be key to a successful audit and important in:

-- reaching a mutual understanding of the scope of the audit and the responsibilities of each of us; - · sharing information to assist each of us to fulfil our respective responsibilities; - · providing you with constructive observations arising from the audit process; and - ensuring that we, as external auditors, gain an understanding of your attitude and views in respect of the internal and external operational, financial, compliance and other risks facing Transport for the North for which may affect the audit, including the likelihood of those risks materialising and how they are monitored and managed.
+- · reaching a mutual understanding of the scope of the audit and the responsibilities of each of us; - · sharing information to assist each of us to fulfil our respective responsibilities; - · providing you with constructive observations arising from the audit process; and - ensuring that we, as external auditors, gain an understanding of your attitude and views in respect of the internal and external operational, financial, compliance and other risks facing Transport for the North which may affect the audit, including the likelihood of those risks materialising and how they are monitored and managed.

 With that in mind, we see this document, which has been prepared following our initial planning discussions with management, as being the basis for a discussion around our audit approach, any questions, concerns or input you may have on our approach or role as auditor.
-This document also contains an appendix that outlines our key communications with you during the course of the audit,
+This document also contains an appendix that outlines our key communications with you during the course of the audit, and explains the implications of the introduction of the new auditing standard for Identifying and assessing the risks of material misstatement: ISA (UK) 315 (Revised 2019).

-Client service is extremely important to us and we strive to provide technical excellence with the highest level of service quality, together with continuous improvement to exceed your expectations so, if you have any concerns or comments about this document or audit approach, please contact me on 07721 234 043.
+Client service is extremely important to us and we strive to provide technical excellence with the highest level of service quality, together with continuous improvement to exceed your expectations so, if you have any concerns or comments about this document or audit approach, please contact me on 07909 985324.